codsen/codsen/packages/html-crush/readme.md

 Yawn.

-We also have **non-deterministic** unit tests, where input is random.
+We also have **non-deterministic** unit tests, where the input is random.

-Idea is, even if we generate the random input and apply random settings, the result with all whitespace characters wiped should be equal to the original untouched random input with all whitespace characters wiped.
+The idea is, even if we generate the random input and apply random settings, the result with all whitespace characters wiped should be equal to the original untouched random input with all whitespace characters wiped.
 In other words, we ensure that no non-whitespace characters were affected by this application.
 Which is true!
 This application, at least so far, is not meant to delete any non-whitespace characters and under no settings combination.

-Personally, I think this is cool and I haven't seen it anywhere else.
+Personally, I think this is cool, and I haven't seen it anywhere else.

 Here's how to fire it up: